Movatterモバイル変換

 Peter Gaulke is the host of an unsuccessfulnature program calledStrange Wilderness which was originally hosted by Peter's late father.

 One day, Peter and his sidekick/soundman Fred Wolf are called in to K-Pip where they run into Sky Pierson, the host of a more successful wildlife show which is in the middle of a deal to be transferred to K-Pip.
-Peter and Fred are told by network head Ed Lawson about the negative aspects ofStrange Wilderness since the death of Peter's father like low ratings, poor content, inappropriate footage, referring to allindigenous peoples aspygmies aside from the littering, and bad things happening to people in footage like an alligator attack on someone and a guy at a peace rally who was on fire.
+Peter and Fred are told by network head Ed Lawson about the negative aspects ofStrange Wilderness since the death of Peter's father like low ratings, filming without a permit, poor content, inappropriate footage, referring to allindigenous peoples aspygmies aside from the littering, and bad things happening to people in footage like an alligator attack on someone and a guy at a peace rally who was on fire.
 Unless something big happens,Strange Wilderness will be cancelled in two weeks.

 Peter brainstorms ideas to keepStrange Wilderness on the air with Fred,equipment manager Lynn Cooker, driver Danny Gutierrez,camera man Junior, and his father's old friend/original cameraman Milas.
 Bill Calhoun, his dad's friend, brings him photos ofBigfoot hiding inEcuador and a map to his cave.
 Pierson has offered $1,000 for the map.
 Unable to pay this, Peter tells Bill that he will have it in a week at his mountain cabin.